swsingaram/cdiffense/README.md

 The database includes information such as demographics, vital sign measurements made at the bedside (~1 data point per hour), laboratory test results, procedures, medications, caregiver notes, imaging reports, and mortality (both in and out of hospital).
 In this project, we will use the admissions table, the patient table, and the diagnostic table for our analysis.

-PostgreSQL was used to manipulate the following tables
+PostgreSQL was used to manipulate the following tables.

+Please see the notebook on [Cleaning and EDA](https://github.com/swsingaram/cdiffense/blob/master/CDiffense_cleanup_EDA.ipynb) for further details.

 ### Admissions Table